Donate246/-For-all/README.md

 It is an important step to start my dev journey.
 I would love everyone to support me as much as they can.
 Looking at my first repo gives joy.
 Let's build something real Life as a dev is amazing, honestly
-Currently the market is not giving what we want
+Currently, the market is not giving what we want Lovely day in Vancouver, Canada